 The New Zealand arrow squid fishery is based on two related species.
 Nototodarus gouldi is found around mainland New Zealand north of the Subtropical Convergence, whereas N. sloanii is found in and to the south of the convergence zone.
+The two species are both found off the northern part of the South Island west coast (Smith et al 1987, Uozumi 1998).

-Except for the Southern Islands fishery, for which a separate TACC is set, the two species are managed as a single fishery within an overall TACC.
+Except for the Southern Islands fishery (SQU 6T), for which a separate TACC is set, the two species are managed as a single fishery within an overall TACC.
 The Southern Islands fishery (SQU 6T) is almost entirely a trawl fishery.
-Although the species (N. sloanii) is the same as that found around the south of the South Island, there is evidence to suggest that the Auckland Island shelf stock is different from the mainland stocks.
+Although the species (N. sloanii) is the same as that found around the south of the South Island, there is evidence to suggest that the Auckland Island Shelf stock is different from the mainland stocks.
 Because the Auckland Island Shelf squid are readily accessible to trawlers, and because they can be caught with little finfish bycatch and are therefore an attractive resource for trawlers, a quota has been set separately for the Southern Islands.
-Total reported landings and TACCs for each stock are shown in Table 2, and historical landings and TACC are depicted in Figure 1.
+Total reported landings and TACCs for each stock are shown in Table 2, and historical landings and TACCs are depicted in Figure 1.